-An Autostop is indicated by the needle at the AUTOSTOP position in the tachometer.
+An Autostop is indicated by the needle on the AUTOSTOP position in the tachometer.

-During an Autostop, the heating performance, power steering and brake performance will be maintained.
+During an Autostop, the heating performance, power steering and brake performance will maintain.

 Conditions for an Autostop

 The stop-start system checks if each of the following conditions is fulfilled.
 Otherwise an Autostop will be inhibited.